bibtexbrowser: publication lists with bibtex and PHP

 bibtexbrowser.php?bib=strings.bib;csgroup2008.bib

-How to embed your publication list in your home page
+How to embed a publication list in an home page?

 Sorted by year Sorted by publication type